 Lodge Dutch Oven Reviews

-Lodge cast iron Dutch ovens feature two coats chip-resistant porcelain-enamel finish; cream-coloured on the interior and the exterior in colourful choices including Island Spice Red, Caribbean Blue, Emerald Green, Lagoon, Pumpkin and Purple.
+Lodge cast iron Dutch ovens feature two coats of chip-resistant porcelain-enamel finish; cream-coloured on the interior and the exterior in colourful choices including Island Spice Red, Caribbean Blue, Emerald Green, Lagoon, Pumpkin and Purple.

 Lodge enamel Dutch ovens are very affordable – in comparison, retain heat superbly, and perform many cooking tasks extremely well.
 However, after reading many Lodge enamel Dutch oven reviews it appears that the interior enamel may not be as durable as in higher priced competitors.
 Your 6 Qt.
 Lodge cast iron pot may not become a family heirloom – but at this price point your successors can easily afford their own Dutch oven.

 Further, although hand-washing is recommended, Lodge enameled cast iron dutch ovens are dishwasher safe and come with a lifetime warranty.